ismyrnow/BibleVerses/README.md

 ## Running

- - Run `grunt server` from the command line.
+ - Run `grunt` from the command line.
  - Open `http://localhost:3000`.